finnerjones/javapatterns/README.md

 This project uses Gradle as the build tool.

+See [here](https://docs.gradle.org/current/userguide/tutorial_java_projects.html) for more information on Gradle with java projects.

-* Build the project with the command below from the project root
+* **Build the project** with the command below from the project root

    `gradle build`

    A `jar` asset is created in the `build\libs` folder of the project

-* Run the unit tests with the command below from the project root
+* **Run the unit tests** with the command below from the project root

    `gradle test`